SharePoint

 2. Reduce Infection_Mask and Cover wound.png

 If you have respiratory symptoms such as a cough, put on a mask when you are around others.
-If you have a wound and abrasion, make sure they are disinfected and covered to prevent further infection.
+If you have a wound or abrasion, make sure they are disinfected and covered to prevent further infection.

 3. Get Vaccinated.png